-3.8.1.4 In cases where the District Lead Volunteer has been involved in the original decision to dismiss, the County Lead Volunteer (^[NI] the Regional Lead Volunteer) must decide the outcome following consideration of the appeal by a panel of three adult members appointed by the County Lead Volunteer (^[NI] the Regional Lead Volunteer).
+If the District Lead Volunteer was involved in the original decision to dismiss, the County Lead Volunteer ($^{[NI]}$ the Regional Lead Volunteer) must determine the outcome after the appeal is considered by a panel of three adult members appointed by the County Lead Volunteer ($^{[NI]}$ the Regional Lead Volunteer).

-At least one member of this panel should be aged under 25, and at least one should have a Sectional role.
-Each member of the panel must have a full appointment, including a personal enquiry.
+At least one member of this panel should be aged under 25, and at least one should have a Sectional role .
+Each panel member must have a full appointment, including a completed and satisfactory personal enquiry .